Starting My Life At 30

 Only 10 days after I was released from hospital, people who were classed as clinically vulnerable were told to shield.
 Not long after, the first lockdown in the UK came in.

-Over the first two years of covid at its height, I couldn’t keep the flare-ups under control and although I’d initially gone in with the idea of having a subtotal colectomy on my first ever meeting with the surgeon, it was still upsetting and disappointing that another plan hadn’t worked.
+Over the first two years of COVID at its height, I couldn’t keep the flare-ups under control and although I’d initially gone in with the idea of having a subtotal colectomy on my first-ever meeting with the surgeon, it was still upsetting and disappointing that another plan hadn’t worked.
 And so, we fast forward to last Thursday and well, it was a doozy.

 Pre-Surgery

 After having a good cry, I got into the car and made my way to the hospital.
 This operation was going to be a lot bigger than the last and that, of course, gave me anxiety.
 How could it not?
-But with covid restrictions still very much needed in place for hospitals, my biggest fear was being alone.
+But with COVID restrictions still very much needed in place for hospitals, my biggest fear was being alone.
 My parents couldn’t come in and wait like last time.

-I had made this choice and although I could have said no there and then, by saying no meant I was then consenting to living the way I was and I knew my mental and physical health couldn’t take anymore.
-It also became apparent that my fear was not just having major surgery, it was that this had to be the thing to fix me to the extent that I can live, so who am I going to be when it’s all over?
+I had made this choice and although I could have said no there and then, by saying no I was then consenting to living the way I was and I knew my mental and physical health couldn’t take anymore.
+It also became apparent that my fear was not just having major surgery, it was that this had to be the thing to fix me to the extent that I could live, so who am I going to be when it’s all over?

 An Unexpected Turn